 If quantum probability is applied to our everyday lives, then a bowling ball game would look something like this:

-Even though you launched the bowling ball on a certain path, it randomly seemed to skip it and go in an entirely different direction and towards a completely different destination.
+Even though you launched the bowling ball on a certain path, it randomly seemed to skip it and go in an entirely different direction and towards a completely different destination, with possible explanation.

 A particle passes two slits simultaneously